Persist-Lab/persist-lab.github.io/_pages/about.md

 </font> <br/>

 <font>
-Rohan Ray, one of our undergraduate research assistants, was awarded the Neukom scholarship and Sayles research grants.
-Congratulations, Rohan!</i></a>
+Rohan Ray, one of our undergraduate research assistants, was awarded the Neukom scholarship and Sayles research grant for his work on developing an NLP pipeline to extract emerging rumors in online health communities.
+Congratulations, Rohan!
 </font> <br/><br/>